 With that purchase made, here are some things to think about as you begin to shoot at a macro level:

 Quick note: If you want to experiment before investing in a dedicated macro lens with a focal length better suited to the style, you can get a reversing ring for a fraction of the cost.
 This allows you to mount a regular lens backward on your camera to create a macro effect.

 As you move closer to any object, the fine details and tiny imperfections that are invisible from a distance become clear.
 When you’re magnifying as much as you will in macro photography, you may be looking at stray hairs that appear as big as pool noodles.

 Long explains.
 “You’ve got to clean like crazy.
 And if it’s something fragile, you can’t just get a can of compressed air and blow it.
 You’ve got to get in with tweezers and little brushes to try to clean everything off.”

 2. Plan what you want to capture.

-“Macro photography is dependant on the photographer and what it is that they want to enlarge for people to see,” photographer Stephen Klise says.
+“Macro photography is dependent on the photographer and what it is that they want to enlarge for people to see,” photographer Stephen Klise says.